umangutkarsh/devConnect-Social_media_app/README.md

 ## Overview
 ### A MERN stack social media app for developers to connect which includes some of the basic app functionalities.
+### The frontend is made with ReactJS and NodeJS is used as the Javascript runtime environment.
+Apart from this MongoDB is the database used and 'mongoose' is used to creat clean models for the documents of the database.
+ExpressJS is integrated as the server, and Redux is used for state management.